Transport in Italy: Railways

 A major part of the Italian rail network is managed and operated by Ferrovie dello Stato Italiane, a state owned company.
 Other regional agencies, mostly owned by public entities such as regional governments, operate on the Italian network.
 The rail tracks and infrastructure are managed by Rete Ferroviaria Italiana.
 The Italian railways are subsidised by the government, receiving €8.1 billion in 2009.

 Travellers who often make use of the railway during their stay in Italy might use Rail Passes, such as the European Inter-Rail or Italy's national and regional passes.
 These rail passes allow travellers the freedom to use regional trains during the validity period, but all high-speed and intercity trains require a 10-euro reservation fee.
 Regional passes, such as "Io viaggio ovunque Lombardia", offer one-day, multiple-day and monthly period of validity.
 There are also saver passes for adults, who travel as a group, with savings up to 20%.
 Foreign travellers should purchase these passes in advance, so that the passes could be delivered by post prior to the trip.
 When using the rail passes, the date of travel needs to be filled in before boarding the trains.

 High speed trains

+The Italian high-speed service began in 1938 with an electric-multiple-unit ETR 200, designed for 200 km/h, between Bologna and Naples.
+It too reached 160 km/h in commercial service, and achieved a world mean speed record of 203 km/h between Florence and Milan in 1938.